Moore Stephens v Stone Rolls Ltd (in liq): House of Lords

 In a split 3 to 2 ruling, the House of Lords dismissed the appeal and held by a majority that the auditors, Moore Stephens, could not be sued by the company's creditors.
-Although each judge gave slightly different reasons, Lord Phillips, Walker and Brown held the ex turpi causa defence barred the company's claim against the liquidator for negligence.
+Although each judge gave slightly different reasons, Lords Phillips, Walker and Brown held the ex turpi causa defence barred the company's claim against the liquidator for negligence.
 Since Mr Stojevic was the exclusive owner and controller, it was logically necessary that his fraudulent intentions be attributed to the company.
 More specifically, Lord Phillips identified that the fraudulent act was done for the benefit of the company, and therefore the act of Mr Stojevic was attributed to be the act of Stone & Rolls through the organic process of attribution.
 The company was therefore deemed to be "aware" of the fraud and primarily liable for it.
 The auditors owed a duty to perform their audit diligently to the company (not to individual shareholders or creditors), and so if the company tried to bring a claim for breach of that duty it would necessarily be relying on its own illegality.
 Accordingly, the defence of ex turpi causa non oritur actio should be open to the auditors.
 Both Lord Walker and Lord Brown rejected that there should exist any principle that the ex turpi causa defence would be overridden when the duty involved was to protect against one's own criminality.

 Lord Scott and Lord Mance dissented.
 Commentators argue that the majority misapplied the facts and overlooked the relevance of insolvency to the application of attribution.